 City Walk – While technically a part of the Universal Theme Park universe City Walk is a world in and of itself.
 Stop by Jimmy Buffet’s Margaritaville for a frosty margarita, or enjoy the nightlife at multiple bars.
 There’s also great shops and restaurants to enjoy all without the price of a ticket.
 Parking is normally $16

-Downtown Disney – Another offshoot of a popular theme park is Downtown Disney which is always bustling with shops, restaurants and great venues like Cirque du Soleil, House of Blues, and Planet Hollywood.
+Disney Springs – Another offshoot of a popular theme park is Disney Springs, formerly known as Downtown Disney which is always bustling with shops, restaurants and great venues like Cirque du Soleil, House of Blues, and Planet Hollywood.
 Be sure to visit the Lego Store, Ghirardelli’s for your free chocolate sample and the Harley Davidson shop.
 Again, no park tickets needed to enjoy some Mickey.

 (Note: Right now they are under construction and the place is packed and parking will give you heartburn)